Streamerbot/docs/streamerbot/1.get-started/5.examples/csharp_obsraw.md

    public class CPHInline
    {
        public bool Execute()
        {
            CPH.ObsSendRaw("GetInputSettings", "{\"inputName\":\"Bitrate Text\"}", 0);

            return true;
        }
    }
    ```

    Running that code will send the request, but we still don't have a way to fetch the response information.
-But taking a look into the docs for C# methods, we can see that the request also returns a **string**.
+By taking a look into the docs for the C# methods, we can see that the request also returns a **string**.
 So we simply declare a string and have the request as its value.

    :read-more{to="/api/csharp/obs/raw#ObsSendRaw"}